hiwonjoon/tf-vqvae/README.md

 - The results seems correct, but there is a chance that the implmentation is not perfectly correct (especially, gradient copying...).
 If you find any glitches (or, a major defect) then, please let me know!
 - I am currently not sure how exactly NLL should be computed.
 Anyone who wants me a proper explantion on this?

-- It is unclear from the paper how they leverage pertrained PixelCNN and WaveNet for prior(z).
-What does it mean?
+## Acknowledgement

+- The code for Pixel CNN is borrowed from [anantzoid's repo.](https://github.com/anantzoid/Conditional-PixelCNN-decoder)